Mishrat Jahan Moushumi: 2016–2018: South Asian Games - Bronze and SAFF final

 Moushumi was selected to Bangladesh women's national football team for 2016 South Asian Games, where they became third in the women's football category and won Bronze.
-Also she was in the team for 2016 SAFF Women's Championship.Bangladesh were in the Group B. She played two of the group B matches and being group B unbeaten champion, Bangladesh demolish Maldives 6-0 to barge in the semi-final into SAFF Championship final where they lost against India and became Runner-up.
+Also she was in the team for 2016 SAFF Women's Championship.Bangladesh were in the Group B. She played two of the group B matches and being group B unbeaten champion, Bangladesh demolish Maldives 6–0 to barge in the semi-final into SAFF Championship final where they lost against India and became Runner-up.
 And in 2018, she also played in the 2020 AFC Women's Olympic Qualifying Tournament.

-2019–present: SAFF Women's Championship semi-final
+2019 and later: SAFF Women's Championship semi-final

 Moushumi was selected for 2019 SAFF Women's Championship.
 Bangladesh were in the Group A. She played two of the group A matches.
-Moushumi scored the first goal for Bangladesh in the 46th minute from a header win against Bhutan by 2-0 in 2019 SAFF Women's Championship which advanced Bangladesh through to the semi-finals with a match in hand.
+Moushumi scored the first goal for Bangladesh in the 46th minute from a header win against Bhutan by 2–0 in 2019 SAFF Women's Championship which advanced Bangladesh through to the semi-finals with a match in hand.
 She also played the second group match against Nepal as a starter.
 In semi-final Bangladesh did face India where they lost that match.